4 San

 There was cutting edge technology (of its day).
 All

-this was deliberate designed to support a variety
+this was deliberately designed to support a variety

 There were private and social spaces.
 Because